Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 San Pedro de Atacama

-Dark places for practising amateur astronomy and capturing deep-sky images can also be found around San Pedro De Atacama, the most popular town in the desert.
+Dark sites for amateur astronomy, deep-sky imaging and stargazing in Chile can also be found around San Pedro De Atacama, the most popular town in the desert.

-San Pedro has a direct connection to the city of Calama by taking taxi or shuttle in a trip that takes under an hour.
+San Pedro has direct connection to the city of Calama via taxi or shuttle, the trip lasting under an hour.

-Although Calama has a population of about 5,000, the light pollution remains pretty low once you reach 2km from the centre.
+Although Calama has a population of about 5,000, light pollution remains low once you reach 2km from the centre.

 Here you can find lots of accommodation with fantastic views of the night sky.